charlie1329/Daite/README.md

 They'll then be asked if they want to have a proper date with the person they talked with.
 Some of the people on the list will be real people, and some will be our AI.
 Our aim: Get our AI a date!

+* Please keep within the module you're designated to edit to ensure minimal conflicts.
+* Branch from master for your own changes.
+Push to master only when you have pulled from master onto your own branch and fixed any merge conflicts.
+* Fetch regularly to ensure you're up to date.